matt-42/iod/README.md

 Important Note
 =======================

-This project has been refactored and renamed as the (Lithium Libraries)[https://github.com/matt-42/lithium]: https://github.com/matt-42/lithium
+This project has been refactored and renamed as the [Lithium Libraries](https://github.com/matt-42/lithium): https://github.com/matt-42/lithium

 The IOD Library